Kiga people: Origins

-In the mid-eighteenth century, the Rwandan kingdom became far more centralized.
-It expanded continuously, reaching the shores of Lake Kivu.
-This expansion was a combination of military conquest with a migration of Rwandan populations spreading their agricultural techniques and social organization.
-All of these factors extended the political control of the Rwandan king, the Mwami.
-Once this was established, camps of warriors were established along vulnerable borders to prevent incursions.
-Only against other well developed kingdoms such as Gisaka, Bugesera and Burundi was expansion carried out primarily by force of arms.
+In the years that followed after Mukobanya's exploits, the kingdom of Rwanda became more centralized.
+It expanded continuously, till the shores of Lake Kivu.
+The expansion was a combination of military conquest and migrations of Rwandan population.
+As the kingdom grew the Rwandan people spread their agricultural techniques and social organization.
+All of these factors extended the sphere of political control of the Mwami.
+Camps of warriors were established along vulnerable borders to prevent incursions.

-Under the Tutsi monarchy, the economic imbalance between the Hutus and the Tutsis crystallized, a complex political imbalance emerged as the Tutsis formed into a hierarchy dominated by a Mwami or 'king'.
+Against other mature kingdoms (Gisela, Bugesera and Burundi) expansion was carried out by force.

+It was during this period that imbalances between the Hutus and the Tutsis started to crystallize.
+The Tutsi's started to dominate the hierarchy.
 The King was treated as a semi-divine being, responsible for making the country prosper.
 He adopted the sacred drum Kalinga as the symbol of the King.
 He also hung the genitals of conquered enemies or rebels on Kalinga.
 This treatment will later on define the relationship between the Tutsi, the Hutu and the Twa peoples.
 Originally, the Hutus were among the nobility.
 They made up 82–85% of the population, and were mostly rich and simple.
 But later on they were made to live a poor peasant life.
 With the centralization of the political power, the Tutsis took over the show, monopolized all privileges of the kings, and came to be the ones called the Mwamis.
 Before the 19th century, the Tutsis held real military power, while the Hutus possessed supernatural power.

-The Tutsi monarchy was paralysed by the colonisation through Germany followed by Belgium.
-It was ended by Grégoire Kayibanda shortly before Rwanda's independence.
-He founded a political party known as MDR-Parmehutu (Mouvement Démocratique Republicain Parmehutu; French for: "Parmehutu Democratic Republican Movement").
-Kayibanda democratically overthrew the Tutsi monarchy of Mwami Kigeri V in 1961, and appointed a government of Hutus.
+The reign of the Tutsi monarchy was destabilized by the colonisation of Rwanda by Germany and later on Belgium.
+The monarchy was ended by Grégoire Kayibanda shortly before Rwanda's independence.
+His political party was known as MDR-Parmehutu (Mouvement Démocratique Republicain Parmehutu; French for: "Parmehutu Democratic Republican Movement").

+Kayibanda overthrew the Tutsi monarchy of Mwami Kigeri V in 1961, and appointed a government of Hutus.
 After independence, in July 1962, Kayibanda became the first president of Rwanda.
 In the general elections of October 1963, MDR Parmehutu won all seats in Parliament.
 In the coup of July 1973, Kayibanda was ousted by Major General Juvénal Habyarimana, and the Parmehutu party was dissolved.
 Habyarimana was a Hutu from the clan of Abungura (Abahitira).
-It is said that his father migrated to Rwanda from the Bakiga of southern Uganda.
-He installed himself in the northwest part of Rwanda, where Habyarimana was born and raised.
-Habyarimana was killed by a criminal squad (has to be determined by a court of justice), who fired missiles at his plane which triggered the genocide.
-President Paul Kagame was accused by France of this crime.
-Kagame is a Tutsi who grew up in Uganda as a refugee.
-He is from the Abega clan, which accounted for many queen mothers in the Abanyiginya dynasty of Rwanda.
+His father is said to have been a Mukiga who moved back to Rwanda.
+Juvénal's father settled in northwest part of Rwanda, where Habyarimana was born and raised.
+Habyarimana was killed when his plane was shot down near the presidential palace, and matters relating as to who was responsible remain unresolved.
+The aircraft had French crew and President Paul Kagame has been accused by France as the mastermind behind the attack.
+Kagame is a Tutsi who grew up in Uganda.
+He is from the Abega clan, which accounted for many queen mothers in the Abanyiginya dynasty.